-- 18. Address numbers.
-Address numbers shall be 8 inches in vertical height and shall be located on the primary building façade.
-Numbering materials shall be reflective and have a contrasting background. - 19.
+1 Address numbers.
+Address numbers shall be 8 inches in vertical height and shall 2 be located on the primary building facade.
+Numbering materials shall be reflective 3 and have a contrasting background.
+4 5 19.
 Signage.
-As required, allowed, or prohibited in section 5.06.00 of the Code. - 20.
-Lighting.
-As described and provided in the Golden Gate Community Roadways

-Beautification Master Plan or as identified below: - a.
-Internal Project Lighting.
+As required, allowed, or prohibited in section 5.06.00 of the Code.
+6 7 Lighting.
+As described and provided in the Golden Gate Community Roadways 8 Beautification Master Plan or as identified below: 9 10 Internal Project Lighting.
 All projects shall use architectural decorative lighting.
-Such lighting shall be the same decorative lighting as identified in Figure 29 on page 5-9 of the Golden Gate Community Roadways Beautification Master Plan.
-If such lighting becomes unavailable, similarly themed lighting shall be used.
-Light fixtures must light all public use areas adjacent to the building (e.g. entryway, courtyards, etc.) to a recommended 0.5 candle level of illumination.
-Lighting shall be arranged in a manner that protects roadways and neighboring properties from direct glare or other interference. - b.
-Street/Roadway Lighting.
+Such lighting shall be the same decorative lighting as identified in 11 Figure 29 on page 5-9 of the Golden Gate Community Roadways 12 Beautification Master Plan.
+If such lighting becomes unavailable, similarly 13 14 themed lighting shall be used.
+Light fixtures must light all public use areas 15 adjacent to the building (e.g. entryway, courtyards, etc.) to a recommended 0.5 candle level of illumination.
+Lighting shall be arranged in a manner that 16 protects roadways and neighboring properties from direct glare or other 17 18 interference.
+19 20 Street/Roadway Lighting.
 Architectural decorative lighting shall be used along Golden Gate Parkway within the public right-of-way.
-Such lighting shall be a variation of the decorative lighting identified as Figure 29 on page 5-9 of the Golden Gate Community Roadways Beautification Master Plan, more specifically identified as the Lumec Domus Series (DMS50-250MH-SG3-480-LD-DL-CRL72-1A/U.S. 41 East lighting fixture).
-If such lighting becomes unavailable, similarly themed lighting shall be used.
-The installation and maintenance of lighting shall be consistent with the Collier County Construction Standards Handbook for Work Within the Right-of-Way. - 21.
-Dumpsters.
-Dumpsters shall be screened and positioned out of view from public rights-of-way and pedestrian walkways. - # # # # # # # # # # # #
+Such lighting 21 22 shall be a variation of the decorative lighting identified as Figure 29 on page 23 5-9 of the Golden Gate Community Roadways Beautification Master Plan, 24 more specifically identified as the Lumec Domus Series (DMS50-250MH-SG3-480-LD-DL-CRL72-1A/U.S. 41 East lighting fixture).
+If such lighting 25 becomes unavailable, similarly themed lighting shall be used.
+The 26 installation and maintenance of lighting shall be consistent with the Collier 27 County Construction Standards Handbook for Work Within the Right-of-28 29 ₩ay.
+30 31 Dumpsters.
+Dumpsters shall be screened and positioned out of view from public 32 rights-of-way and pedestrian walkways.
+33 34 # # # 35 36 4.02.38 - Specific Design Criteria for Mixed Use Development within C-1 through C-3 Zoning 37 Districts 38 39 40 41 B. Applicability.
+All properties zoned C-1, C-2 and C-3, excluding where located in the 42 GGPOD.
+These regulations shall apply to all mixed-use projects proposed within these 43 zoning districts, subject to the design criteria set forth in this section.
+The design criteria address the relationship of buildings, parking, vehicular, and pedestrian movement to 44 45 create a pedestrian oriented experience.
+Buildings are encouraged to be built close to the vehicular and pedestrian way to create a continuous active and vibrant streetscape 46 47 utilizing the architecture, landscaping, lighting, signage, and street furnishings.
+Vehicular 48 travelways support two-way traffic and on street parking.